European Foundation

 Background information

-As a result of the war in Ukraine and the subsequent increase in energy prices, the government decided to help households pay the increased prices for thermal energy.
-By its regulations No. 464/2022 Coll. and No. 523/2022 Coll. the government set a limit on the increase in the price of heat for a regulated entity, set amounts per MWh of heat for customers in residential buildings and subsequently prepared a scheme for subsidies that can be provided to cover the difference between the price of heat approved or determined by the Office for the Regulation of Network Industries and the price of heat that determined by the government.
+As a result of the war in Ukraine and the subsequent increase in energy prices, the government decided to help households in paying the increased prices of thermal energy.
+By its regulations No. 464/2022 Coll. and No. 523/2022 Coll. the government set a limit on the increase in the price of heat for a regulated entity, set the amounts per MWh of heat for customers in residential buildings and subsequently prepared a scheme for subsidies that can be provided to cover the difference between the current price of heat approved or determined by the Office for the Regulation of Network Industries and the price of heat determined by the government.

 Content of measure

-The price of heat delivered by a regulated entity to end consumers in residential buildings in 2023 cannot exceed €199 per MWh, including value added tax.
-The state will pay the difference between the amount remitted to the regulated entity in 2023 to cover costs related to setting a limit on the increase in the price of heat for end customers in residential buildings and the actual costs corresponding to actual heat consumption in 2023.
-Without carrying out the crisis regulation of the price of thermal energy, according to Ministry of Economy (MHSR) estimates, the average final price for households could climb from €112.65 per MWh to more than €200 per MWh, which represents a price increase compared to 2022 by more than 80%.
+The price of heat delivered by a regulated entity to end consumers in residential buildings in 2023 cannot exceed €199 per MWh, including the VAT.
+The state will pay the difference between this limit and the actual costs corresponding to actual heat consumption in 2023.
+Without carrying out the crisis regulation of the price of thermal energy, according to Ministry of Economy (MH SR) estimates, the average final price for households could climb from €112.65 per MWh to more than €200 per MWh, which represents a price increase compared to 2022 by more than 80%.
 After that, the total share of heat expenses in household disposable income would rise from 8.1% in 2022 to over 13% in 2023 (for households with primary income from unemployment support and/or benefits of social assistance, it would be an increase from the level of 27% to over 45%).
 The Ministry of Economy of the Slovak Republic has preliminarily calculated the expenditure on subsidies for regulated entities in the amount of €394,524,138.

 Use of measure